 It started in a small way, back in 2005 with farmers from Gunipalli deciding to work together for their mutual benefit.
-Gunipalli is in Bukkapatnam Mandal in Anantapur District, AP.
-Farmers were not getting the right price for their produce after months of hard work during the agriculture season.
-A few outsiders from a then small NGO called the Centre for Collective Development (CCD) helped the farmers work out their aspirations.
+Gunipalli is in Bukkapatnam Mandal in the Anantapur District of Andhra Pradesh.
+Farmers were not getting the right price for their produce after months of hard work and were struggling to make ends meet as farming was the only source of employment and income for them.
+A few outsiders from a then small NGO called the Centre for Collective Development (CCD) helped the farmers work on their aspirations.

-Today there are over 38,000 + farmers working together across 5 districts.
-The movement is slowly spreading to other States.
+Today there are over 43,000 + farmers working together across 5 districts.
+The movement is slowly spreading to other states.

-For instance, Ramana Reddy was one of the farmers who joined early.
+This initiative has transformed many lives holistically and one such instance is of Ramana Reddy’s.
+Ramana Reddy was one of the farmers who joined the cooperative movement early.
 He is an intelligent farmer from Gunipalli.
-In his young days, he was inspired by leftist ideology.
-He left his home and was away for 10 years.
-He realized his folly and came back to farming.
+After spending 10 crucial years of his youth in social activism, he came back to farming.
 Today he is the President of the Satya Sai Rythu Samakhya (Satya Sai Farmer Federation) which is in Anantapur District having 9000+ farmers spread across more than a hundred villages.
 His level of dedication towards the cause is unparalleled.
 When the Makkajipalli mill was being set up, he made sure he was around all the time which meant sleeping under a tree.
 He was one of a handful of people who worked hard to realize their collective dream.
 When asked why he took so much trouble, he said “I have given my word – maata ichanu.”